ToeFungi/zipster/README.md

 #### Password Example

-Create a password-protected ZIP file
+Create a password-protected ZIP file containing the specified file

 ```typescript
 const path = '/some/path/to/my/file.txt'